|

 Physical states are represented by rays in complex Hilbert space

-first slot antilinear (conjugate-linear) and the second slot
+slot antilinear (conjugate-linear) and the second slot linear).

 and